nullvalue0/WiRSa/README.md

 The firmware has 3 main functions:
 1. MODEM mode, for telnet/BBS use.
 The Modem Mode of the firmware is based on "WiFi SIXFOUR" (https://github.com/thErZAgH/c64modem), which in turn was based on the "Virtual modem for ESP8266" (https://github.com/jsalin/esp8266_modem).
 2. Text Playback mode, for reading and printing text files from the SD card over the serial line.
 3. File Transfer mode which offers the ability to send and receive data from the SD card with the host computer (so long as the host computer is running a terminal software which supports file transfer).
-Currently the file transfer protocols XMODEM and YMODEM are supported.
-There are plans to also implement YMODEM Batch, ZMODEM and KERMIT.
+Currently the file transfer protocols XMODEM, YMODEM and ZMODEM are supported.
+There are plans to also implement KERMIT.

 On a new build, the default serial settings will be 9600 baud, 8-N-1.
 You can change the baud rate while in Modem Mode (with the SET BAUD RATE (AT$SB=) command) or in the Settings menu on the display.